naguiagahnim/The-Ashen-Tempestariis-Website/README.md

 ## Credits

-Clan logo and Kyrn emblem by Themaninthewall678.
+Clan logo and Kyrn / Héphaï emblems by Themaninthewall678.